 '''

+-- pragma translate_off

 -- pragma translate_on

 '''

-The translate_off and translate_on directives instruct FPGA Express to stop and start synthesizing VHDL source code.
-The VHDL code between these two directives is, however, checked for syntax.
+The translate_off and translate_on directives instruct FPGA Express to stop and start parsing VHDL source code.
+The VHDL code between these two directives is completely ignored regardless of syntax.

 Translation is enabled at the beginning of each VHDL source file.
 You can use translate_off and translate_on directives anywhere in the text.